Form Requests

 Structs without Rules

-If T does not implement FormRequest, Form[T] just binds the request body and returns — no validation performed.
-This lets you use the same helper for simple DTO binding when there’s nothing to check.
+If T does not implement FormRequest, both Form[T] and Validate[T] just bind the request body into a fresh *T and return it, no validation runs.
+This lets the same helpers double as a strict DTO binder when there’s nothing to check.

 Types

-type Rules = map[string][]string // field → list of rule strings
+type Rules = map[string][]string // field -> list of rule tokens

 type FormRequest interface {